Repulsive $\Lambda$ potentials in dense neutron star matter and binding energy of $\Lambda$ in hypernuclei: binding energy from the EFT

 We first fix the momentum-dependent part of the $\Lambda$ potential $a_2^\Lambda$ at the saturation density $\rho_0=0.16\ \text{fm}^{-3}$ by using the results of Ref.~\cite{Kohno:2018gby}.
 Figure~\ref{fig:MomDep} shows the momentum dependence of the $\Lambda$ single-particle potential.
 Kohno3 in Fig.~\ref{fig:MomDep} is obtained by including the $\Lambda NN$ three-body interaction using the decuplet saturation model~\cite{Petschauer:2016pbn}.
 Kohno2 in Fig.~\ref{fig:MomDep} is obtained using only the two-body force.
 Because the depth of the $\Lambda$ potential at the saturation density differs between GKW~\cite{Gerstung:2020ktv} and Kohno~\cite{Kohno:2018gby}, we subtract the value at $k_\Lambda=0~\text{fm}^{-1}$ from the $\Lambda$ potential as $U_\Lambda(k_\Lambda)-U_\Lambda(k_\Lambda=0\ \text{fm}^{-1})$ and use it in fitting the momentum dependence of the $\Lambda$ potential.
 Chi2 and Chi3 in Fig.~\ref{fig:MomDep} are the fitting results of Kohno2 and Kohno3 at $k_\Lambda<1.5~\text{fm}$, respectively.

 For the remaining Skyrme potential parameters, we consider the density dependence of the $\Lambda$ potential obtained from the $\chi$EFT~\cite{Gerstung:2020ktv}.
 In Fig.~\ref{fig:DenseDep}, GKW2 (GKW3) is the result from the $\chi$EFT with $\Lambda N$ ($\Lambda N +\Lambda NN$) interaction.
 The $\Lambda NN$ three-body interaction in GKW3 is calculated by the decuplet saturation model~\cite{Petschauer:2016pbn}.
-The parameters $(a^\Lambda_1, a^\Lambda_4, a^\Lambda_5)$ of Chi2 (Chi3) are obtained by fitting Eq.~\eqref{eq:PotLamSkyrmeUnif} to the upper and lower lines of Chi2 (Chi3) and taking the average.
+The parameters $(a^\Lambda_1, a^\Lambda_4, a^\Lambda_5)$ of Chi2 (Chi3) are obtained by fitting Eq.~\eqref{eq:PotLamSkyrmeUnif} to the upper and lower lines of GKW2 (GKW3) and taking the average.

 Unlike the previous work~\cite{Nara:2022kbb}, where we fitted the data in the region $\rho/\rho_0<3.5$, the fitting region in the present study is limited to $\rho/\rho_0<1.5$ in order to reproduce the GKW results in the low-density region more accurately.
 The resultant Skyrme parameters $a^\Lambda_1$, $a^\Lambda_2$,$a^\Lambda_4$, and $a^\Lambda_5$ from the fitting are listed in Table~\ref{tab:SkyrmeParams}.
 The fitting results accurately reproduce the $\chi$EFT results at $\rho/\rho_0\lesssim1.0$, which is relevant for calculating the $\Lambda$ hypernuclei.